 VIRTUALLY CONNECT ON THE LOT

-Just because these folks are out there alone, that doesn’t mean you can’t virtually be there to assist them.
+Just because these folks are out there alone, that doesn’t mean you can’t virtually be there to greet them.
 You could certainly use the showroom QR Codes above on the vehicles on your lot — or you could take it up a notch and provide the casual tire-kicker with an even better experience by providing a(n):

-Easy way to connect with someone inside the dealership via chat
+Easy way to connect with someone inside the dealership via chat.

 While we all understand the importance of reviews and the role they play in helping other shoppers choose to work with your dealership over your competition, you may not realize how review recency plays a factor in calculating your overall review score.